jwbaldwin/audiotap/README.md

 1. Create a new Swift project in Xcode
 2. Add the AudioTap.swift and AudioManager.swift files to your project
 3. Configure the Info.plist entries (already included in this repo)
+4. Set the deployment target to macOS 14.2 or later
+5. Configure the necessary entitlements:
+   - com.apple.security.device.audio-input
+   - com.apple.security.device.microphone
+   - com.apple.security.audio-capture
-4. Build and run the application
+6. Build and run the application

 ## Usage